 As for user-friendliness and compatibility, The EcoTrek has it all: supporting a wide range of connections, including Bluetooth, auxiliary input, and AM or FM radio.
 The EcoTrek also supplies karaoke features and is compatible with Siri and other voice assistant services on your smartphone, as well as hands-free calling.
 The available buttons govern all music playback-related controls, as well as toggling between saved radio stations, selecting equalization presets, linking speakers, and more.

-For party-goers and camping enthusiasts, the EcoTrek also features two built-in cupholders large enough to hold insulated mugs, and the speaker can not only withstand an accidental spill from such mugs but is also shockproof in the event of accidentally knocking it over.
+For party-goers and camping enthusiasts, the EcoTrek also features two built-in cupholders large enough to hold insulated mugs.
+The speaker can not only withstand an accidental spill from such mugs but is also shockproof in the event of accidentally knocking it over.

 Aside from the impressive sound quality and versatile features of the EcoTrek, it earned its status as one of my favorite tailgate speakers due to its supreme durability.
-The heavy-duty, shockproof, and weather-resistant enclosure makes for stress-free use in any circumstances, and one has no need to worry if the speaker endures the occasional bump or fall- the EcoTrek is built to be tested.
+The heavy-duty, shockproof, and weather-resistant enclosure makes for stress-free use in any circumstances.
+One has no need to worry if the speaker endures the occasional bump or fall- the EcoTrek is built to be tested.

 Why you should get it: